mechmerlin/qmk_setup/qmk_git.md

 git checkout -b your_branch_name
 ```

-In my case, I have a branch for each project I'm working on, and also a branch called merlin_keymaps, which keeps all my keymaps.
+In my case, I have a branch for each project I'm working on, and also a branch called `merlin_keymaps`, which keeps all my keymaps.

 **Please Note**
 Always make sure you are branching off of master